-In order to avoid the specter of bad luck that surrounds those obsessing over a particular holiday one must remove their Halloween decorations by a certain date.
+We implore you to remove your Halloween decorations by a certain date.
+This is necessary in order to avoid the specter of bad luck that surrounds the appearance of obsessing over a particular holiday.
 That date is Thanksgiving for reasons not fully understood.
 Plausibly it could center around the human collective consciousness making Thanksgiving a transitional holiday between Halloween and Christmas.
 There are two exceptions to this rule.
 One is if you truly have the Spirit Of Halloween infused within your very soul.
-You have dedicated your life to the Halloween cause of bringing balance between the forces of light, and darkness.
+This applies if you have dedicated your life to the Halloween cause of bringing balance between the forces of light, and darkness.
 In such rare cases, you may hang up Halloween decor forever.
 Keep in mind there is a big difference between being obsessed and having the blessing of the Halloween Spirit!

 The Transitional Holiday Of HallowChristmas Or Christoween